 How do you handle the technical and business implications of serverless?

 Eric: We run across situations all the time where something from a specifications perspective is fantastic, like as developers we would love that, we can do awesome things for you with that, but from a business perspective, it just makes no sense.
 And vice versa.
 We may have business leaders come to us with the most awesome business idea and they can make a ton of money, but implementing it from a technical perspective is just simply not feasible.
 They’re intertwined.

 We just have to consider both perspectives and make recommendations based on both the business and the technology sides.

-What do you think brings clients to Turing Group?
+What do you think brings clients to SCTG?

-Eric: Sometimes it’s coming from a business perspective or a business need: lower costs, more agility, better flexibility.
+Eric: Sometimes there’s just a business need: ‘We want lower costs, more agility, better flexibility.’
 Or they’re trying to solve a problem: ‘We have a problem with our current system and we need to rewrite it or refactor it.’
-And those companies are probably more on the side of the spectrum of ‘I want Turing Group to handle it.’
+It’s coming from a business perspective or a business need.
+And in those cases, those companies are probably more on the side of the spectrum of ‘you guys just handle it,’ right.

 On the other end of it, we get companies that are coming to us where the technical teams or development teams are the ones driving the relationship.
 They’re the ones that want to start moving towards serverless for its technical benefits.
 And in those cases, unlike the business cases, they want to try to retain as much as they possibly can.
-They want to leverage us more as subject matter experts to provide training, provide guidance, provide the patterns, bootstrap them with templates, and things like that.
+And so they want to leverage us more as subject matter experts to provide training, provide guidance, provide the patterns, can we bootstrap them with templates and things like that.